-From LA to Yellowstone in 10 Days, 4 adults had the time of their lives in a 26 foot RV rented from Cruise America.
-A fairly frugal holiday, we paid half price for a one-way RV out of Los Angeles, camped in exceedingly reasonable National Park campsites, ate many meals prepared in our tiny RV kitchen, and split the cost 4 ways.
+From LA to Yellowstone in 10 Days, four adults had the time of their lives in a 26 foot RV rented from Cruise America.
+A fairly frugal holiday, we paid half price for a one-way RV out of Los Angeles, camped in exceedingly reasonable national park campsites, ate many meals prepared in our tiny RV kitchen, and split the cost four ways.
 And we had a ball.

 So, here's a roundup of our tire-tread odyssey in these Western United States: California, Nevada, Idaho, and Montana.

-I say "we" but actually we divided the driving up into 3 groups: 1) those who drove in the city, 2) those who drove around sheer cliffs, and 3) those who drove on the open, flat road (me!)
+I say "we," but actually we divided the driving up into three groups: 1) those who drove in the city, 2) those who drove around sheer cliffs, and 3) those who drove on the open, flat road (me!).

 First Night: Gorgeous Beach